krawaller/algol5/dev/dev.md

  [ ] Implement CALC "layers", for example for Archimedes [ ] Also need multilayers, for example for Archers
- [ ] Add highlight. it really would be nice, especially for formation win conditions
+ [ ] Add highlight. it really would be nice, especially for formation win conditions [d] Add ifover and unlessover to draw condition

 FLOW
  [d] Instruction type.
 Universals + if